SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 	colorDetails := self newText
 ```

-`currentColor` is not initialized by `initializePresenters`.
+The instance variable `currentColor` is not initialized by `initializePresenters`.
 It is initialized in `setModelBeforeInitialization:` because a color can be given when creating a new `ColorChooser` instance.

 ```
 ColorChooser >> setModelBeforeInitialization: aColor